Information from the American Academy of Dermatology

 - Diameter: While melanomas are usually greater than 6mm in diameter when diagnosed, they can be smaller.

-- Evolving: A mole or skin lesion that looks different from the rest or is changing in size, shape or color.
+- Evolving: The mole or skin lesion looks different from the rest or is changing in size, shape or color.

-If you notice a mole different from others, or one that changes, itches or bleeds, even if it is smaller than 6mm, you should make an appointment to see a board-certified dermatologist as soon as possible.
+If you notice a new mole, a mole different from others on your skin, or one that changes, itches or bleeds, even if it is smaller than 6mm, you should make an appointment to see a board-certified dermatologist as soon as possible.

 Q. Can melanoma be cured?

-A. When detected in its earliest stages, melanoma is highly curable.
-The average five-year survival rate for individuals whose melanoma is detected and treated before it spreads to the lymph nodes is 98 percent.
-Five-year survival rates for regional (lymph nodes) and distant (other organs/lymph nodes) stage melanomas are 63 percent and 17 percent, respectively.2
+A. When detected in its earliest stages, melanoma is highly treatable.
+The average five-year survival rate for individuals whose melanoma is detected and treated before it spreads to the lymph nodes is 99%.
+The five-year survival rates for melanoma with regional and distant spread are 66% and 27%, respectively.2-3

 Early detection is essential.
 Dermatologists recommend a regular self-examination of the skin to detect changes in its appearance.
 Changing, suspicious or unusual moles or blemishes should be examined as soon as possible.
-A dermatologist can make individual recommendations as to how often a person needs a skin exam from a doctor based on individual risk factors, including skin type, history of sun exposure and family history.
-Individuals with a history of melanoma should have a full-body exam at least annually and perform monthly self-exams for new and changing moles.22
+A board-certified dermatologist can make individual recommendations as to how often a person needs a skin exam from a doctor based on individual risk factors, including skin type, history of sun exposure, and family history.

 Q. Can melanoma be prevented?